karasevich/eventapp/README.md

 node migrate.js
 node seed.js
 ```

-6. Start the server and client concurrently in development mode
-# Start the server and client concurrently in development mode
+# 6. Start the server and client concurrently in development mode
 ```shell
 npm run dev
 ```
-7. Accessing the Application
+# 7. Accessing the Application
 Your application should now be running.
 You can access the client at http://localhost:3000.
 The server will be running at http://localhost:5000.
 Additional Notes